DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Background

-\partitle{Traditional Data Watermarking} Traditional data watermarking techniques help track ownership and usage of data by embedding hidden markers (\ie, watermark) into the data~\cite{hussain2022faststamp,zhang2025icmarks}.
+\partitle{Traditional Data Watermarking} Traditional data watermarking techniques help track ownership and usage of data by embedding hidden markers (\ie, watermark) into the data~\citep{hussain2022faststamp,zhang2025icmarks}.
 The data owner can extract the watermark from the data and prove their ownership.
-Multiple solutions to embedding a watermark into data have been proposed, such as embedding watermarks into the frequency domain or utilizing DL models~\cite{cayre2005watermarking, baluja2017hiding}.
-Recently, some works have also explored using data watermarking to mark AI-generated content and models~\cite{zhang2024remark, krauss2024clearstamp, ren2024sok}.
+Multiple solutions to embedding a watermark into data have been proposed, such as embedding watermarks into the frequency domain or utilizing DL models~\citep{cayre2005watermarking, baluja2017hiding}.
+Recently, some works have also explored using data watermarking to mark AI-generated content and models~\citep{zhang2024remark, shao2025explanation, krauss2024clearstamp, ren2024sok}.
 However, traditional data watermarking techniques may not be feasible for dataset auditing since the watermark in the data can hardly be inherited by the DL models and their owners will not disclose their training details (especially their training data).

-\partitle{Unlearnable Data} Unlearnable data techniques aim to add perturbations to the data so that the DL model cannot learn from it during training~\cite{huang2021unlearnable, wang2025provably}.
+\partitle{Unlearnable Data} This technique aims to add perturbations to the data so that the DL model cannot learn from it during training~\citep{huang2021unlearnable, wang2025provably}.
 The model trained on the unlearnable dataset will have a low utility.
 However, in the scenario of protecting a public dataset where we intend to prevent unauthorized usage instead of making it completely useless, these techniques may not be feasible.

-In general, previous data protection techniques either have a significant impact on the data and model utility (\eg, HE, DP, and unlearnable data) or are not feasible (\eg, traditional data watermarking) in DL scenarios~\cite{li2022untargeted, guo2023domain}.
-Consequently, dataset auditing, as a technique that has negligible influence on the data utility and can protect the privacy and copyright of data owners, has become an emerging yet important and promising solution to data protection~\cite{li2025towards, du2025sok}.
+In general, previous data protection techniques either have a significant impact on the data and model utility (\eg, HE, DP, and unlearnable data) or are not feasible (\eg, traditional data watermarking) in DL scenarios~\citep{li2022untargeted, guo2023domain}.
+Consequently, dataset auditing, as a technique that has negligible influence on the data utility and can protect the privacy and copyright of data owners, has become an emerging yet important and promising solution to data protection~\citep{li2025towards, du2025sok}.